May 31, 2019

-When practiced properly, fertility awareness can be a quite effective contraception method and is the most effective when all tracking methods are practised at the same time.
-Although, the effectiveness can range depending on how well you track your period or the fertility awareness method you choose, but it is generally somewhere between 76-88% effective.
+It can be very effective when followed perfectly, but this method requires commitment, practice and a thorough knowledge of your body.
+The effectiveness can range depending on how well you track your period or the fertility awareness method you choose, but it is generally somewhere between 76-88% effective.

 If you're considering using fertility tracking as contraception, it's a good idea to arrange an appointment with your healthcare provider so you can learn exactly what to track and when.